rgj40q/laughing-succotash/doc.md

 * *patri er matri* 'father and mother'
 * *un patri er le matri* 'a father and the mother'
 * *le patri er matri* 'the father and mother'
-* *un homine er patri or un matri er le platte* 'a man, and father, or a mother, and a dish'
+* *un homine er patri or un matri er le platte* 'a man, and father, or a mother, and the dish'

 Similarly, SUBARGUMENTS are separated by subargument conjunction *eri*, *ori*.
 * *patri*